Archomeda/gw2-addon-loader/README.md

 ***Note:** This is still a proof of concept.
 Some features may drastically change over time during their development.
 Be prepared to frequently reconfigure your installation.
 Also, expect bugs.*
 ***Note:** It has **not** been approved for usage with Guild Wars 2 yet.
 Use at your own risk.*

-Tired of maintaining your Guild Wars 2 addons in your installation folder?
-Is it annoying to constantly change the file names in order to properly chain your addons?
-No longer!
+Guild Wars 2 Addon Loader is an unofficial addon for Guild Wars 2.
-This addon is intended as a master addon that will manage all your Guild Wars 2 addons without going through the hassle of fixing file names, load order, etc.
+It acts as a master addon that makes it easy to manage your Guild Wars 2 addons without the need to sort the files manually.

 **Note:** For now, existing Guild Wars 2 addons have to be adapted in order to make them compatible with *Guild Wars 2 Addon Loader*.
 This means that older addons will not work without a few changes by their developers.